UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 trainer.train()
 ```

 The Trainer will save the model checkpoints during the training to the `absa_checkpoints` directory.
-Those include model weights, optimizer, and scheduler states, but not a tokenizer.
-Checkpoints are good for re-initializing/continuing the training procedure.
-For production usage, only model weights and tokenizer are important.
-It makes sense to store those two artefacts at the same position for later usage after the training has finished:
+These include model weights, optimizer, and scheduler states, but not the tokenizer.
+Checkpoints are good for re-initializing or continuing the training procedure.
+For production use, only model weights and tokenizer are important.
+It makes sense to store these two artefacts in the same location for later use after the training has finished:

 ```python
 from transformers import AutoTokenizer